With mosquito season approaching, many people in the South are dreading the coming months. These…

 Shockingly enough, the answer to Louisiana’s mosquito problem isn’t complete extermination.
 Mosquitoes actually play a critical role in the bayou ecosystem.
 In Louisiana, animals like birds rely on them as a food source.

-The purpose of mosquito control is to decrease the amount of them in a given area.
+The purpose of mosquito control services is to decrease the amount of them in a given area.
 Stan’s Airboat & Marsh Excavator Service implements a multi-faceted, comprehensive method to focus on the mosquito in its various life stages and environments.

 The Mosquito Life Cycle